GMR Group: UP Yoddha

 UP Yoddha (UPY) is a Kabaddi team based in Lucknow, Uttar Pradesh that plays in the Pro Kabaddi League.

 Seattle Orcas

 The Seattle Orcas were founded in 2023 and compete in the Major League Cricket (MLC).
 They were runner up in 2023.

+Southern Brave

+The Southern Brave are a franchise competing in The Hundred.
+Following the 2025 franchise sale by the ECB, Hampshire County Cricket Club acquired a 51% stake, while the GMR Group purchased the remaining 49% via auction, taking operational control on 1 October 2025.
+The Southern Brave have won 2 titles, the men in 2021 and the women in 2023.

 GMR Varalakshmi Foundation

 GMR Varalakshmi Foundation (GMRVF), the Corporate Social Responsibility wing of the Group, develops innovative and locale-specific initiatives in the areas of Education; Health, Hygiene & Sanitation; Empowerment & Livelihoods; and Community development programmes.

 GMR RAXA

 GMR RAXA is a private security company founded in 2005.
 It provide various security services like specialised security services, drone services, security consultancy, aviation security, fire safety and technical security.
 It is composed of former member of the military and law enforcement agencies.